drewaburden/terrible/readme.md

 # terrible

-A *Cards Against Humanity* style-game for a single room of users.
+A *Cards Against Humanity* style game for a single room of users.
 Extremely WIP if not hacky.

 ![](etc/example.png)